Qiskit/rustworkx/docs/source/api.rst

     .. py:method:: adj(self, node):
         Get the index and data for the neighbors of a node.

-        This will return a dictionary of node indexes that contains the data objects for the nodes which have an edge (inbound or outbound) with the specified node.
+        This will return a dictionary where the keys are the node indexes of the adjacent nodes (inbound or outbound) and the value is the edge data objects between that adjacent node and the provided node.

         :param int node: The index of the node to get the neighbors

-        :returns neighbors: A dictionary where the keys are node indexes and the value is the node data object for all nodes that share an edge with the specified node.
+        :returns neighbors: A dictionary where the keys are node indexes and the value is the edge data object for all nodes that share an edge with the specified node.
         :rtype: dict

     .. py:method:: adj_direction(self, node, direction):
         Get the index and data for either the parent or children of a node.

-        This will return a dictionary of node indexes that contains the data objects for the nodes which have an edge (inbound or outbound as specified) with the specified node.
+        This will return a dictionary where the keys are the node indexes of the adjacent nodes (inbound or outbound as specified) and the value is the edge data objects for the edges between that adjacent node and the provided node.

         :param int node: The index of the node to get the neighbors
         :param bool direction: The direction to use for finding nodes, True means inbound edges and False means outbound edges.

-        :returns neighbors: A dictionary where the keys are node indexes and the value is the node data object for all nodes that share an edge with the specified node.
+        :returns neighbors: A dictionary where the keys are node indexes and the value is the edge data object for all nodes that share an edge with the specified node.
         :rtype: dict